torproject/nyx/docs/faq.rst

 .. _are_there_any_other_tor_uis:

-Are there any other user interfaces for tor?
+Are there any other user interfaces for Tor?
 --------------------------------------------

 .. image:: /_static/section/screenshots/vidalia.png